 Gretchen is twelve and rages at people who criticize her.
 She is the avoidant.

-Star was born in therapy.
+Susannah was born in therapy.
 She is happy and was my inspiration for this board.
-Below is her picture.

 Remember: Love your inner child but don't give her the keys to the car.